GD Topic - Funding Democracy: Are Electoral Bonds a Boon or Bane?

 Electoral Bonds: Boon or Bane for Democracy

-GDs show how effectively a candidate can communicate under pressure.
-Students preparing for MBA admission have to appear for the Group Discussion and Personal Interview Round after clearing the entrance exam.
+As a part of MBA admission process, group discussion checks communication skills, critical thinking and ability of a candidate to work in a team.
+During a Group Discussion, a group of participants is given a topic.
+They are expected to express their views and show leadership qualities.
+GDs show how a candidate can communicate under pressure.
+Students preparing for MBA admission have to appear for Group Discussion and Personal Interview Round after clearing entrance exam.
 Various MBA exams, such as CAT, XAT, SNAP, NMAT, MAH MBA CET, etc., conduct Group Discussion Rounds.
-Candidates must ensure thorough GD preparation to increase their chances of getting admission in MBA.

-Check Out: Top MBA Colleges in India
+Check Out Top MBA Colleges in India

-Table of content
+Table of contents

 • What are Electoral Bonds?

-• Electoral Bonds in India: Arguments in Favor and Against
+• Electoral Bonds in India

 • Top Group Discussion (GD) Topics for MBA GD/PI

-Funding Democracy: Are Electoral Bonds a Boon or Bane?
+Are Electoral Bonds a Boon or Bane?

 What are Electoral Bonds?

-Electoral bonds are a unique approach to political funding.
-Any Indian citizen or corporate entity can purchase these bonds from the authorized branches of the State Bank of India (SBI).
-The purchase can be made during specified periods throughout the year.
-Once purchased, these bonds can be anonymously transferred to any political partyโ€™s account registered under Section 29A of the Representation of the People Act, 1951.
-The bonds are valid for 15 days after the date of issuance, and only political parties that secured at least 1% of the votes in the last general election are eligible to receive funds through this scheme.
-After 15 days, the donated money will go to the PM Relief Fund.
-This money can be used by the political party for its campaign.
+Electoral bonds is a way of political funding.
+Any Indian citizen or corporate entity can purchase these bonds from approved branches of State Bank of India.
+The purchase can be made during specific periods throughout year.
+Once purchased, these bonds can be anonymously transferred to any political party’s account registered under Section 29A of Representation of People Act 1951.
+The bonds are valid for 15 days after date of issuance.
+Only political parties that secured at least 1% of votes in last general election are eligible to receive funds through this scheme.
+After 15 days, donated money goes to PM Relief Fund.
+This money can be used by political party for its campaign.

-Key Facts about Electoral Bonds
+Facts about Electoral Bonds

 • Any individual or company can purchase Electoral Bonds.

-• Electoral Bonds are issued in the multiples of โ‚น1,000; โ‚น10,000; โ‚น1,00,000; โ‚น10 Lakh; and โ‚น1 Crore.
+• Electoral Bonds are issued in multiples of ₹1000, ₹10000, ₹100000, ₹10 Lakh and ₹1 Crore.

 Arguments in Favor of Electoral Bonds